bastienleonard/pysensors/doc/source/index.rst

 hardware temperature on Linux systems.
 This is actually a binding for libsensors, the C API from the lm_sensors project.

-Currently, only Python 2 is supported.
+Python 3 is supported but still experimental.

 Go to the project's page on Bitbucket to get the source, report issues and more: https://bitbucket.org/bastienleonard/pysensors